shirakaba/react-native-fiddle/README.md

 # React Native Fiddle

-React Native Fiddle lets you create and play with small React Native desktop experiments.
-It greets you with a quick-start template after opening – change a few things, choose the version of React Native desktop you want to run it with, and play around.
+React Native Fiddle lets you create and play with small React Native Desktop experiments.
+It greets you with a quick-start template after opening – change a few things, choose the version of React Native Desktop you want to run it with, and play around.
 Then, save your Fiddle either as a GitHub Gist or to a local folder.
 Once published on GitHub, anyone can quickly try your Fiddle out by just entering it in the address bar.